StasMakarchuk/visium2cells/README.md

 - **occupancy_tissue** - percentage of visium spot occupied by the tissue.
 Tissue is defined as an area where red and blue intensity are less than background_thresh

 ## Notes
-- processing of one sample requires quite a lot of memory - I usaully ask for 300-400 Gb
+- processing of one sample requires quite a lot of memory - I usually ask for 300-400 Gb
-- in case of working with batch of files, I suggest firstly to use flag *skip_failed_samples: True*, then all failed samples will not stop the whole process, and you will have an utput txt with the list of failed samples
+- in case of working with batch of files, I suggest firstly to use flag *skip_failed_samples: True*, then all failed samples will not stop the whole process, and you will have an output txt with the list of failed samples